EyeTrackVR/EyeTrackVR/docs/_pages/Software_Guide.md

 ### `Recenter Eye`:
 This will recenter your eye to whatever point you are looking at.

-### `Show color Image`
-Shows Color feed from camera source.
-Will be removed in a future version.

 ## Step 4: Adding your cameras to the software and configuring them.
 Power your ESPs and find what the IP address is for your right eye.
 This can be done by opening both Cameras in a browser and then holding your finger over your right eye camera.